DaniFael/learn_to_git/README.md

    **git clone the_URL_of_the_repository_that_you_coppied_in_step_1**

+<ins>how to pull changes made to the github repository to your local version oon your computer:</ins>
+1) open command prompt
+2) using **cd**, navigate to the directory of the cloned copy of this repository
+3) there write:

+   **git pull origin branch_name**

+   where branch_name is usualy called main.

 <ins>how to add a new file to the locan version github repository:</ins>
 you can simply add new files to cloned repository in the file explorer or in any other known way.